ucn-triumf/ucndata/ucndata/docs/ucnrun.md

 #### Notes

 Because of how RDataFrame works it is better to compute a histogram whose bins correspond to the period or cycle start/end times than to set a filter and get the resulting tree size.
-The histogram bin quantities is saved as self._nhits_period or self._nhits_cycle Both ucncycle and ucnperiod classes call this function to get the counts
+The histogram bin quantities is saved as self._nhits or self._nhits_cycle Both ucncycle and ucnperiod classes call this function to get the counts

 #### Signature